Power News We love to talk!

 Though capacity additions had slowed down in Tamil Nadu compared to some of the other States, investors will start installing wind mills now.
 The scheme was reintroduced just six months ago and the investors needed time to place orders and for the projects to be implemented, he said.

 Tamil Nadu had the highest installed wind energy capacity in the country.
 Several industries had gone in for wind energy for captive use.
 The investors had faced issues related to evacuation of wind power during the peak wind season.
 Talks and efforts were on now to find a solution to the evacuation problem.

-- India to be first in world to run all government ports on green energy Read more
+- India to be pro-active in enhancing energy efficiency: Government Read more